haydenwhayne/gpt-github-crawler/README.md

 gpt-github-crawler
 ```

 This command will execute the crawler script according to the configuration specified in `config.json`.

-> :information_source: **Note** A JSON file will be generated with the results to the `output_file_name` path that is specified.
+A JSON file will be generated with the results to the `output_file_name` path that is specified.

 You can specify a different configuration file using the `--config` argument when running the script.
 For example, to use a configuration file located at `/path/to/your/config.json`, you can run the script like this: